jts307/MazeProject1/DESIGN.md

         - Set next move to the direction that this node is in.
     - Else set next move the avatar will make to `M_NULL_MOVE` i.e. it will not make a move.
     - Encode the next move and `AvatarId` into `AM_AVATAR_MOVE` using `htonl()` and send this message to the server.
+    - Within the maze structure, update the direction that was explored to its state given information recieved back from server.
+    - Within the maze structure, update all directions that must exist given a new state of 'no connection' and the fact all places in the maze are accessible.
 - If any of the exit conditions occur, do any necessary clean up: close the log file and free any memory used by the *maze/priority queue* structures and close sockets.

 ### Dataflow through modules